Events

 3218 Sewell Social Sciences

-REGISTRATION IS REQUIRED FOR THIS EVENT.
-TO REGISTER, PLEASE VISIT: https://www.sscc.wisc.edu/sscc_jsp/training/details.jsp?class_id=2977 "Data Wrangling" is the process of preparing data for analysis, which includes importing, cleaning, recoding, restructuring, combining, and anything else data needs before it can be analyzed.
+REGISTRATION FOR THIS COURSE IS REQUIRED.
+TO REGISTER, PLEASE VISIT: https://sscc.wisc.edu/sscc_jsp/training/details.jsp?class_id=3067 "Data Wrangling" is the process of preparing data for analysis, which includes importing, cleaning, recoding, restructuring, combining, and anything else data needs before it can be analyzed.
 Data wrangling is a critical skill for research.
-In this class you'll learn how to wrangle data using Stata.
+This course teaches wrangling skills using mostly the data wrangling tools of the Pandas package.

 Introduction to R